blinktracker/examples-arduino-led-blink/README.md

 # examples-arduino-led-blink

-Simple example on how to control an LED using ESF Blink Tracker and an ESP32 or Arduino microcontroller.
+Simple example on how to control an LED with the BlinkEasy App and an ESP32 or Arduino microcontroller.

 The code starts a HTTP server that is accessible over your home WiFi